Miami Identity Theft Attorneys

-Identity theft has been a growing concern in the State of Florida.
+Identity theft is a form of fraud and has been a growing concern in the state of Florida.
 In 2004, Florida led the nation in identity theft complaints.
-Law enforcement is striking back by charging defendants at both the State and Federal levels with identity theft related criminal offenses.
+Law enforcement is striking back by charging defendants at both the state and federal levels with identity theft-related criminal offenses.

 Penalties for Criminal Use of Personal Identification Information under Florida Law

-Under state law, identity theft is generally charged under Florida statute 817.568 which makes it illegal for a person to “willfully and without authorization” to “fraudulently use, or possess with the intent to fraudulently use”, “personal identification information concerning another person without first obtaining that person’s consent”.
+Under state law, identity theft is generally charged under Florida statute 817.568, which makes it illegal for a person to “willfully and without authorization… fraudulently use, or possess with the intent to fraudulently use personal identification information concerning another person without first obtaining that person’s consent.”

-- If the State can prove that the defendant benefited in the amount of $5,000 or more, or fraudulently used the personal identification of 10-19 individuals, the charge becomes a 2nd Degree Felony punishable by 15 years in prison and a fine up to $10,000.
-A person convicted under these facts is also subjected to a 3-year minimum mandatory prison sentence.
+- If the State can prove that the defendant benefited in the amount of $5,000 or more or fraudulently used the personal identification of 10-19 individuals, the charge becomes a second-degree felony, punishable by 15 years in prison and a fine up to $10,000.
+A person convicted under these facts is also subjected to a three-year minimum mandatory prison sentence.

-- If the State can prove that the defendant benefited in the amount of $50,000 or more, or fraudulently used the personal identification of 20-29 individuals, the charge becomes a 1st Degree Felony punishable by 30 years in prison and a fine up to $10,000.
-A person convicted under these facts is also subjected to a 5-year minimum mandatory prison sentence.
+- If the State can prove that the defendant benefited in the amount of $50,000 or more or fraudulently used the personal identification of 20-29 individuals, the charge becomes a first-degree felony, punishable by 30 years in prison and a fine up to $10,000.
+A person convicted under these facts is also subjected to a five-year minimum mandatory prison sentence.

-- If the State can prove that the defendant benefited in the amount of $100,000 or more, or fraudulently used the personal identification of 30 or more individuals, the charge becomes a 1st Degree Felony punishable by 30 years in prison and a fine up to $10,000.
+- If the State can prove that the defendant benefited in the amount of $100,000 or more or fraudulently used the personal identification of 30 or more individuals, the charge becomes a first-degree felony, punishable by 30 years in prison and a fine up to $10,000.
 A person convicted under these facts is also subjected to a 10-year minimum mandatory prison sentence.

 Penalties for Identity Theft Charges under Federal Law